The National Summit for Educational Equity will be held

 The Summit brings together the researchers and practitioners in educational equity to build capacity, knowledge, and skills to transform education, enrich classrooms, and improve student success as well as share best practices and build a learning community of professionals.
 The conference offers workshops and sessions that engage participants in learning about new research, tools, and strategies for improving policies and practices to close achievement, participation, and interest gaps.
-In addition, annual awards are presented at the luncheon on Tuesday… nominate someone today!
+In addition, annual awards are presented at the dinner on Tuesday… nominate someone today!

 Looking for more?
 Review the top benefits for why you should attend the Summit.
 The Summit (formerly the Professional Development Institute) is hosted by the National Alliance for Partnerships in Equity, or NAPE.